JPJsonStreambufferProtocol Protocol Reference

 Close a stream-buffer.

-on success, otherwise NO
+Returns YES on success, otherwise NO indicating an error.

 Discussion